UWPCE-PythonCert/ProgrammingInPython/_sources/modules/dev_environment/index.rst.txt

 * Install new packages with pip

-* Use the git source code management system (with gitHub)
+* Use the git source code management system (with GitHub)

 If you are not set up and comfortable with doing all that, read and follow these instructions: